The

 Knacks

-Whenever you gain a Ranger level, you can replace one Knack you know with a Knack of your choice, so long as you meet the prerequisites for that Knack.
-You cannot replace a Knack that is a prerequisite for another Knack you know.
+When you gain a Ranger level, you can replace one Knack you know with another Knack of your choice, so long as you meet its prerequisites.
+You cannot replace a Knack if it is the prerequisite for another Knack that you know.

 At certain Ranger levels, you learn additional Knacks, as shown in the Knacks Known column of the Ranger table.